-What is Argentium Silver, and how is it different from traditional sterling silver?
+What is Argentium® Silver, and how is it different from traditional sterling silver?

 Formulations:

-- 940 ( 94% silver, 6% copper & germanium) 940 is harder than 960 formulations.
+• 940 ( 94% silver, 6% copper & germanium) 940 is harder than 960 formulations.
 Previously formulated with 93.5% silver prior to August 2021

-- 960 ( 96% silver, 4% copper & germanium) 960 is the has a brighter finish than 940, and is more tarnish resistant than the 940 formula
+• 960 ( 96% silver, 4% copper & germanium) 960 is the has a brighter finish than 940, and is more tarnish resistant than the 940 formula

-When should I choose Argentium?
+When should I choose Argentium®?

-In contrast, Argentium Sterling Silver offers increased tarnish resistance- nearly 7 times that of traditional 925 sterling silver in the 940 formulation, and a naturally bright white appearance due to the presence of germanium that eliminates the need for hazardous rhodium plating.
+While traditional sterling silver may be cheaper, it requires rhodium plating to prevent tarnishing, which is not only costly but also requires hazardous chemicals.
+In contrast, Argentium® silver offers increased tarnish resistance, nearly seven times that of traditional sterling silver in the 940 formulation, and a naturally bright white appearance due to the presence of germanium that eliminates the need for hazardous rhodium plating.

-In conclusion, when it comes to investing in jewelry, Argentium Sterling Silver is a premium silver alloy that should be considered.
-Its superior durability, tarnish resistance, and sustainability make it an excellent choice for those who value longevity in their jewelry purchases.
-By investing in Argentium Sterling Silver, you are not only investing in a high-quality piece of jewelry but also making a responsible and sustainable choice.
+When investing in jewelry, it is essential to consider both the design and the quality of the materials used.
+Argentium® silver is a premium silver alloy that should be considered for its exceptional durability, sustainability, and tarnish resistance.
+By investing in Argentium® silver, you are not only investing in a high-quality piece of jewelry but also making a responsible and sustainable choice.

 Website Sources :